-You'll begin with the basics in sound and business, and move through writing, producing and engineering courses.
+In this two-year diploma program, you'll begin with the basics in sound and business, and move through writing, producing and engineering courses.
 Along the way, learn to manage artists, labels, digital media and communications technology and master audio and live sound production.
-Key highlights include planning and performing in the annual Share the Land charity concert and connecting with industry leaders at Canadian Music Week.
-Guest lectures, master classes and workshops with artists-in-residence will equip you with extensive knowledge of the latest technology and business expertise.

-If you're ready to work in the most modern recording facility in any school in Canada, the Music Industry Arts program will fine-tune your skills into a rewarding career.
-You'll find rewarding work with recording artists, songwriters, agents and promoters, or in film and TV, video games, studio recording, live concerts, music publishing and management.
+The Music Industry Arts program will fine-tune your skills into a rewarding career.
+Upon graduation, you'll find rewarding work with recording artists, songwriters, agents and promoters, or in film and TV, video games, studio recording, live concerts, music publishing and management.

 MIA was all-inclusive in the actual knowledge part - how to mix, how to master, how to mic certain types of signal - but the biggest contribution to my success was learning to network, build contacts and take past learnings and applying them to future moves.
 As an artist whose musicianship is quickly turning into a career, I'm grateful for the stepping stones in my journey!

 *In September 2019, Haviah was awarded the Polaris Music Prize, one of the Canadian music industry's most prestigious honours.

 This is a competitive program; the number of qualified applicants exceeds the number of seats available.
 Please see www.fanshawec.ca/hcp for details.

 OSSD with courses from the College (C), University (U),